asifrahaman13/sniffle_backend/README.md

 - Give the proper configuration by giving the API keys.
 For example set the open ai key, mapbox api key etc.

-- Next you need to run the application using the following script: `python3  src/index.py`
+- Next you need to run the application using the following script: `uvicorn src.main:app --reload`

 ## PORT